 Why?
 Because they live in an English-speaking bubble, which they create themselves!

-They only socialise with English speakers, they only watch English language TV and movies, they only listen to English language music, they only eat in American chain restaurants with English menus.
+They only socialise with English speakers, they only watch English language TV and movies, they only listen to English language music, they only eat in American-style chain restaurants with English menus.
 The list goes on.

 Plenty of people never learn a word of the country they live in, because they effectively insulate themselves from the language around them.